-The threshold of the computational model was obtained using a two-interval force choice paradigm similar to the experiment.
-For each trial, we sampled a standard image and a comparison image from our dataset at random.
-We obtained the response of the receptive field (noise-added dot product) to the images and compared them to predict the image with lighter target object.
-This process was repeated 10,000 times for each of the 11 comparison LRF level.
-The proportion comparison chosen data was used to get the psychometric function and the threshold of discrimination, similar to the method used for human observer data.
+The threshold predictions of the LINRF model for any choice of model parameters were obtained using simulation of a two-interval force choice paradigm similar to the experiment.
+For each trial, we randomly sampled a standard image and a comparison image from our dataset.
+We obtained the response of the receptive field (noise-added dot product) to the images and compared them to determine the simulated choice on that trial.
+This process was repeated 10,000 times for each of the 11 comparison LRF levels.
+The proportion comparison chosen data was used to get the psychometric function and the threshold of discrimination, similar to the method used for human data.
 We estimated the threshold at the six values of covariance scalar at which we performed the human experiments.

-We calculated the mean squared error (averaged over the six covariance scalar values) between the thresholds of the human observer and the computational model for a large set of values of the two model parameters: the variance of the decision noise (σri) and the value of the RF surround (vs).
+We calculated the mean squared error (averaged over the six covariance scalar values) between the thresholds of the human data being fit and the computational model for a large set of values of the two model parameters: the variance of the decision noise (σri) and the value of the RF surround (vs).
 The mean squared error values obtained as a function of these two parameters were fit with a degree two polynomial of two variables using the MATLAB fit function.
-The resulting polynomial was minimized to get the parameters with lowest mean square error.
-These parameters were used to estimate the internal and external noise standard deviation for the computational observer using the relations: σi2=σri2(C')2 and σe02=(RTΣe0R)(C')2 as explained above, where the constant C' was obtained using the relationship RTIc0-Is0=C'ΔLRF.
+The resulting polynomial was minimized to estimate the parameters with lowest mean square error.
+These parameters were then used to estimate the internal and external noise standard deviation of the LINRF model using the relations: σi2=σri2(C')2 and σe02=(RTΣe0R)(C')2 as explained above, where the constant C' was obtained using the relationship RTIc0-Is0=C'ΔLRF.

 The best parameters and the internal and external noise standard deviation were estimated separately for the mean observer and the individual observers.

-The retinal images and the MATLAB function to get the model thresholds are provided as supplementary documents.
+Code and Data Availability

-Code and Data Availability: Observers response in the psychophysics task and their thresholds are provided in the supplementary documents.
+Observers response in the psychophysics task and their thresholds are provided in the supplementary documents.
 The SI also provides the MATLAB scripts to generate Figures 2, 4, 5 and 6 and the scripts to get model thresholds.
 The retinal images are provided as .mat files in a zip folder.

 Figure 1: Psychophysical task. (a) On every trial of the experiment, human observers viewed two images in sequence, a standard image and a comparison image and indicated the one in which the spherical target object in the center of the image was lighter.
 Example standard and comparison images are shown.
 The images were computer graphics simulations.
 The simulated reflectance functions of the target were spectrally flat and the spheres appeared gray.
 The overall reflectance of the target was held fixed in the standard images, and differed between standard and comparison.
 Performance (proportion correct) was measured as a function of this difference to determine discrimination threshold.
 The reflectance functions of objects in the background could be held fixed or vary between standard and comparison on each trial (as illustrated here).
 The order of presentation of the standard and comparison images was randomized from trial to trial.
 Discrimination thresholds were measured as function of the amount of variation in background object reflectance.